 However, when it comes to carp fishing, most anglers would suggest that below 1000mb would be considered as low pressure and above 1010mb would be regarded as high pressure.

-Should I Fish For Carp When There Is Low Air Pressure?
+Fishing For Carp When There Is Low Air Pressure

 Periods of low air pressure are known within the carp fishing fraternity to be the best times to put some fish on the bank.